-Our AI platform and the data it uses may also subject us to additional risks under HIPAA and other health privacy laws and regulations.
-To the extent PHI, such as identifiable claims data, is used to train our revenue cycle management AI platform, we are required to follow laws, regulations, and contractual requirements on uses and disclosures of PHI, which may require us to obtain patient authorizations, or to de-identify PHI.
-In order to de-identify PHI for our AI, we must have explicit rights and permissions to do so in our business associate agreements.
-If we do not have rights to de-identify PHI, but de-identify PHI for such purposes, a regulator or client may consider such actions to be a breach as defined under HIPAA, which may result in criminal and civil liability or a material breach of contractual requirements.
+Our AI platform and the data it uses may also subject us to additional risks.
+We use de-identified claims data to train our revenue cycle management AI.
+In order to de-identify PHI for our AI, we must have explicit rights and permissions to do so from our clients.
+If we do not de-identify PHI in accordance with HIPAA's safe harbor method or if we do not have rights or permissions to de-identify PHI, but de-identify PHI for such purposes, a regulator or client may consider such actions to be a breach of HIPAA's requirements or of contractual requirements, and we may be subject to criminal and civil liability or other actions and our clients may not renew or terminate their contracts with us.